BrickMMO/tasks/project-pitch.markdown

    Include the project purpose, stack, rough sketches, descriptions of front-end and back-end, and any API endpoints.

-4. Prepare a two minute pitch presentation to present to the class.
+4. Prepare a two minute presentation to present to the class.
+Include a short slidedeck.
+Include a description of your project, the stack you polan on using, any technical barrieras, and some rough mockups of you plan.

 ## Submitting this Task